 Hi everyone!
-Ready to keep working on your Honeycomb? (remember that you have a pdf digital pattern version and a paper one) and on today’s post we are going to sew our set-in sleeves and here you will see that I have made the short sleeve version.
+Ready to keep working on your Honeycomb?
+And on today's post we are going to sew our set-in sleeves and here you will see that I have made the short sleeve version.
 But!
 You can also make the long sleeve option with bows by following the tutorial on YouTube; there is a regular long sleeve version (no bows, just a normal hem at the edge); the short sleeve alternative that you are going to see here and a sleeveless one finished with bias tape.
 We wrote a great tutorial for the Marshmallow Dress a while ago on how to use bias binding and that you can apply here in the same way.

 And now, for the steps.